developingAlex/lakedisappointment/README.md

 ### Product
 - name
 - brandName
-# Walkthrough of the steps to performed to get authentication working in Node:
+# Walkthrough of the steps performed to get authentication working in Node:
 1. `mkdir api`
 1. `cd api`
 1. `yarn init`